kinerik/pyrogram/README.rst

     app.run()

-**Pyrogram** is a brand new, fully asynchronous Telegram_ Client Library written from the ground up in Python and C.
+Pyrogram_ is a **fast**, **fully asynchronous** Telegram Client Library written from the ground up in Python and C.
-It can be used for building custom Telegram applications that interact with the MTProto API as both User and Bot.
+It can be used for building custom applications that interact with Telegram MTProto API as both User and Bot.

 Features
 --------